BigPolarBear1/factorization_v3/README.md

 My hope is that that will yield a correct root each time.
 If not, I will need to dig in some more and have a look at the math.

+At the very least this confirms that just iterating i-values is a valid strategy, as long as both y<sub>1</sub> and y<sub>0</sub> come from a sufficiently large modulus.
+Then it has garantueed roots amongst its members that yields the factorization of N.

 I'll try to implement that tomorrow.
 Tired today from all the stress.